 Good news!
 Mobile traffic is up.
 Waaaaaaaaay up.
 The average consumer now spends 3 hours a day in mobile apps.

 Bad news?
 Mobile conversions… not so much.
-In fact, conversion rates on mobile are about half of desktop.4
+In fact, conversion rates on mobile are about half those of desktop.*

 But you shouldn’t just take that fact in stride and accept that mobile conversions will always trail behind.
 There’s been a ton of research on mobile checkout optimization, from formal studies to comprehensive A/B testing.

 No time to read it all?
 No worries.

 We’ve examined everything the experts have to say on mobile checkout best practices, including research-based user experience leaders NN Group, Baymard Institute, and UX Collective; CRO experts Moovweb and Crazy Egg; the test-driven design team at Growth Rock; and tons of other mobile conversion experts.

 Think of this article as the tl;dr version: it distills the proven best practices and expert advice you should follow to boost mobile checkout conversion rates and app revenue, all in one spot.
 And see some of the best mobile checkout examples to model.

 As a mobile marketer, you should know exactly where your app’s sticking points lie — especially when it comes to conversions.

 Once people enter your conversion funnel by viewing a product page or adding an item to their cart, are they completing checkout?
 How long does it typically take them to do so?
 How far in the process do they make it before dropping off, and where can you stop the bleeding?

 Funnel analysis is an essential tool for analyzing how well you’re converting customers, pinpointing exactly where you’re losing sales, and improving conversion rates at every step.